 - HomeRight C900146 Air Flow Spray Shelter

 I’ve airbrushed miniatures for years with acrylic paint, but until now have not considered using an airbrush spray booth.
 While shopping for ways to improve my hobby space, I’ve learned quite a lot about why a spray booth is a good investment.

-Continue reading or skip ahead with this link to see the review of my top 10 recommended best spray booths for painting miniatures and models.
+Continue reading to see the review of my top 10 recommended best spray booths for painting miniatures and models.

 In a Hurry?
 See the Top 3 Spray Booths! 🏆